blacktower2016/simpleblog/README.md

 Template design by <a href="http://html5up.net">HTML5 UP</a>

-Written with the purpose of training my Django skills.
+Written with the purpose of learning and improving my Django skills.